 enough.

 Author response: Thank you for the excellent suggestion.
 We have added 03 contours as well as cloud water and ice content in response to reviewer 3 to Fig. 10 (which is now Fig 9 in the revised manuscript) and removed most of the black lines (left thin ones at 5 K intervals to help highlight the theta contours) as suggested.
-Doing this allowed presentation of O3 for the NO SNOW case in addition to the FULL case.
+Doing this allowed presentation of O3 for the NONE case in addition to the FULL case.
 We did not compute ozone for the BASE simulation and therefore Fig. 9a does not show ozone.
 In addition, by compressing the information from Fig 16c into Fig 9b, we have removed Fig. 16c from the paper.

 “Liquid-phase low stratus and fog are represented by aqua/green colours (e.g., southern

-ID and portions of western and central UT) while15 the yellow/orange colours
+ID and portions of western and central UT) while the yellow/orange colours

 evident in the basin are typically associated with ice-phase stratus and fog”.
 Such